Myanmar parcel bomb blasts kill five including ousted lawmaker -media

 Violence has escalated since the coup, with hundreds reported killed by security forces, trying to quell pro-democracy protests in cities and rural towns.
 Ethnic militias have also backed opposition to the junta, and the military is fighting these groups on the fringes of Myanmar.

-On Monday, the Kachin Independence Army,an ethnic rebel group, said it had shot down a military helicopter as fighting in the country's northern and eastern frontier regions intensified.
+On Monday, the Kachin Independence Army, an ethnic rebel group, said it had shot down a military helicopter.

-Domestic media also reported that a junta-appointed local administrator had been stabbed to death in the main city, Yangon.
+The Chinland Defence Force, a newly formed militia in Chin state bordering India, said on its Facebook page on Tuesday that its forces had killed at least four Myanmar army soldiers and wounded 10 in a clash overnight.

 The Assistance Association for Political Prisoners (AAPP) advocacy group says security forces have killed at least 766 civilians since the coup.
 The junta disputes the figure and says at least 24 members of security forces have been killed during the protests.
 Reuters is unable to verify casualties because of the curbs placed on media by the junta.
 Many journalists are among the thousands of people who have been detained.